xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 # Recommendations
 *As this is work in progress, recommendations change frequently at the moment.
 You may want to wait until some of the dust has settled.*

-2018-06-22 Android: Wait for [#18697](https://github.com/flutter/flutter/pull/18697) to land.
-Then follow the [Flutter module guide below][android-module-preview].
+2018-06-22 Android: Follow the [Flutter module guide below][android-module-preview].

 2018-06-20 You may want to wait for the new Flutter module template of [the flutter_module branch](https://github.com/flutter/flutter/tree/flutter_module) to land on Flutter master.
 We're getting closer!
 Today, [#18633](https://github.com/flutter/flutter/pull/18633) landed on Flutter master, bringing Flutter tooling support for plugins when adding Flutter as a library to an Android app as detailed in the [experimental guide below][android-experiment].
 The Flutter module will make the process much easier, and bring support for adding Flutter Views rather than just Activities.